Subtitle-Archival-Initiative/anime-subtitle-archival/README.md

 In most ideal scenarios, they are not.
 They should reflect the original subtitles as much as reasonably possible.
 However, changes may be made to ensure it still renders correctly with modern subtitle renders.

+Latest available revision of the subtitles will be used if available, otherwise any that could be acquired at the time of upload.

 ## Contributions